November 10, 2025

 2. Select the network with the best coverage in your area

-Having a phone that can’t connect to any service where you live is pointless, so this is a crucial step in your search for the right phone plan.
+Having a phone that can’t connect to service where you live is pointless, so this is a crucial step in your search for the right phone plan.
+Coverage also comes into play if you want to avoid data roaming, which happens when you use data while outside your carrier's network.
+It can be costly, especially when traveling.

-In the U.S, all the mobile coverage is provided by the big “3” networks: AT&T, T-Mobile, and Verizon.
-Each will have its own advantage of covering one area over another, so it’s important to know which one has the strongest coverage in yours.
+In the U.S., all mobile coverage is provided by the "Big 3” networks: AT&T, T-Mobile, and Verizon.
+Each has its advantages, so it’s important to know which one has the strongest coverage in your area.
 You can use the FCC’s mobile map to explore all three networks’ coverage so you can easily compare.

 It’s important to note that this does not mean that you can only find a plan with one of those carriers.
-While Statista's latest report shows that these 3 networks account for 93% of the market share, the remaining 7% is made up of MVNOs – smaller carriers allowed to use the Big 3's towers for their own coverage.
+While Statista's latest report shows that these 3 networks account for 93% of the market share, the remaining 7% is made up of MVNOs – smaller carriers who contract to use the Big 3's towers to provide their own coverage.

 MVNOs

-The smaller carriers mentioned above are known as MVNOs (Mobile Virtual Network Operators), of which there are over 130 in the U.S!
-These carriers simply lease network access from one (or more) of the Big 3, allowing their customers to enjoy the same coverage for a cheaper price.
-So if you’re looking for a cheaper phone plan, find out which MVNOs operate on the network of your choice, and shop around for one of their plans!
+The smaller carriers mentioned above are known as MVNOs (mobile virtual network operators), and there are more than 130 in the U.S. These carriers simply lease network access from one or more of the Big 3, allowing their customers to enjoy the same coverage for a cheaper price.
+Some, like US Mobile, allow you to choose between all three networks: AT&T (with their "Dark Star" network), Verizon (with their 'Warp" network), and T-Mobile (with their "Light Speed" network).
+So if you’re looking for a cheaper phone plan, find out which MVNOs operate on the network of your choice, and shop around for one of their plans.

 3. Find out what data speed(s) you need

-Thankfully, all carriers are required to disclose the data speeds on each plan that they offer (both download and upload), which can be found in the “broadband fact sheet” available under each data plan (as mandated by the FCC).
+All carriers are required to disclose the data speeds on each plan they offer (both download and upload).
+Those can be found in the “broadband fact sheet” available under each data plan (as mandated by the FCC), allowing you to easily compare data speeds between plans.

 4. Shop within your budget

 While the previous steps are all important in finding the right phone plan, none of them truly matter if you don’t have the budget to accommodate them.
 J.D Power recently reported that the average monthly cost for phone service was $141 in 2024.
-If you ask me, that's an incredibly steep price, adding up to almost $2K in a year!
+That adds up to almost $1,700 in a year!

-So before you start, make sure to look over your monthly budget and figure out how much can be – and how much you're willing to be – allocated toward a phone service plan.
+So before you start, make sure to look over your monthly budget and figure out how you can and want to spend on a phone service plan.
+If your answer is $0, there are free phone service options available as well.

 5. Select the type of phone plan based on your needs